 - Ratings are driven by emotional intensity

-- The cost per minute of crime coverage is a fraction of the cost of investigative reporting, long-form features, or community profiles
+- The cost per minute of crime coverage is a fraction of the cost of investigative reporting or community profiles

 Black crime stories are the most cost-effective content a local news station can air.
 They are cheap to produce and they generate maximum emotional response.
 That is the equation.
-It is not complicated.
-It is not hidden.
 It is the business model of American local news, and Black people are its raw material.

 The Strongest Counterargument — and Why the Data Defeats It